emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  The payload of the MQTT message to be sent.<br/>
+  The payload of the MQTT message to be sent.<br />
 Template with variables is allowed.

 The ingress config defines how this bridge receive messages from the remote MQTT broker, and then
-        send them to the local broker.<br/>
+        send them to the local broker.<br />
-        Template with variables is allowed in 'remote.qos', 'local.topic', 'local.qos', 'local.retain', 'local.payload'.<br/>
+        Template with variables is allowed in 'remote.qos', 'local.topic', 'local.qos', 'local.retain', 'local.payload'.<br />
         NOTE: if this bridge is used as the input of a rule, and also 'local.topic' is configured, then messages got from the remote broker will be sent to both the 'local.topic' and the rule.